 Use multi-select (checkboxes) when more than one can apply:

-A simple rule: if selecting multiple options makes sense in real life, use checklist-style questions.
-If it creates ambiguity in data analysis, force a single choice.
+A simple rule to follow is that, if selecting multiple options makes sense in real life, use checklist-style questions, whereas if it creates ambiguity in data analysis, force a single choice.

 Rating scale questions are your go-to for satisfaction, ease, agreement, and frequency.
 Likert scale questions are a specific style of rating scale where people indicate how much they agree with a statement, commonly across 5 or 7 points.

-Keep endpoints consistent across the survey.
-If you switch between 1–5 and 1–7, or flip labels midstream, you'll make comparing responses harder when you start analyzing the data and potentially make it more complicated for respondents to complete your survey.
+Keep endpoints consistent across your survey.
+If you switch between 1–5 and 1–7, or flip labels mid-survey, you'll make it harder to compare responses when you start analyzing the data and potentially make it more complicated for respondents to complete your survey.

 Use them for: